-When consumed in the raw or lightly steamed form, cabbage tastes more crispy thus a great way to add flavor to your winter meals.
+When consumed in the raw or lightly steamed form, cabbage tastes more crispy, thus a great way to add flavor to your winter meals.

 Leeks are allium veggies and are closely related to garlic and onions.
-They exhibit a milder flavor and you can comfortably use them as a salad as well as incorporate them in your soups.
+They exhibit a milder flavor, and you can comfortably use them as a salad as well as incorporate them in your soups.

-If you’re a leek fan, then you get the opportunity to feast even through the coldest seasons considering that it can be harvested at any size—and the smaller the size the subtler the flavor.
+If you’re a leek fan, then you get the opportunity to feast even through the coldest seasons, considering that it can be harvested at any size—and the smaller the size, the subtler the flavor.

 Consider having your winter radishes this season as they work well with stews, soups, salads, and stir-fries to give you a perfect taste.
-Remember nothing goes to waste when it comes to the consumption of winter radishes.
+Remember, nothing goes to waste when it comes to the consumption of winter radishes.
 Even the shoots and leaves make great additions to salads and soups.

 Grow them in a deep fertile bed of soil (loose and free of stone) with sufficient water to help prevent your radishes from hardening.
-Also, place them where they can easily get sunlight for an average of 6 hours a day.
+Also, place them where they can quickly get sunlight for an average of 6 hours a day.